Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 Sandra founded ‘Woman Who’ in early 2016 whilst laid up with a badly broken ankle.
 She calls it her ‘accidental’ business.
 However, she has created a supportive community to inspire women in business, and rising stars of the future, to recognise their achievements and celebrate them.

 Sandra delivers her Awards in partnership with the Federation of Small Businesses (FSB) and sits on the FSB’s Women in Enterprise Taskforce.
 Earlier this year, Sandra published ‘I Am a Woman Who’, a collection of inspiring stories from women in business - role models who share their business journey.
 Sandra also helps these women share their story from the stage, through her newly launched UK Speaker Academy.

 Sandra loves holidays, especially exploring Italy on her numerous Italian escapes, whilst learning Italian.
 She also enjoys supporting her local football and rugby teams.

-So – we were very keen to find out from Sandra about what motivates her, and who she admires.
+So – we were very keen to find out from Sandra about whether she had a mantra that she lives her life by; and what motivates her.

 What do you think gave you the drive and determination to succeed?